From Niche to Mainstream

 These advances have led automation and robotics to the cusp of widespread adoption across a vast range of manufacturing, commercial and consumer applications.
 We strongly believe we have just passed the chasm.
 In the next decade, we will see the mass of early adopters increasing exponentially.

-Direct Metal Laser Sintering (3D metal Printing) has been extensively used in jet and rocket engine manufacturing.
+3D Metal printing, which has been extensively used in jet and rocket engine manufacturing; and

-Plastic 3D printing has been used in healthcare to create models of patient organs pre-surgery to help surgeons visualise the procedures beforehand.
+3D Plastic printing, which has been used in healthcare to create models of patient organs pre-surgery to assist surgeons in visualizing in anticipation of the procedure.

 Associated photo: Carbon 3D printer shown during a TED conference.